 The Agile Manifesto states that we welcome changing requirements, even late in development.
 Agile processes harness change for customers’ competitive advantage.
 Agile teams are usually guided by a product owner who represents the customer.
-The direction of the team is usually captured in a goal/vision statement, typically developed during some formal and defined strategy process.
+The direction of the team is generally captured in a goal/vision statement, typically developed during some formal and defined strategy process.
 In Teal organizations, there is no formal strategy process.
 No one at the top sets a direction for others to follow.
 Instead, strategy happens all the time and everywhere, as the people of the organization play with new ideas and test them in the field.
 The organization evolves in response to a process of collective intelligence, as its members interact with the market, each other, the local community, and society.

 As always, I would love to know what you think.
 Please use the comments field below to join the conversation.